 Charlotte the Scientist Finds a Cure by Camille Andros, illustrated by Brianne Farley

 Grandps and other animals are feeling sick so Charlotte uses scientific reasoning to get to the bottom of the problem.
 (Even if the adult doctors tell her she’s too little.)
 Charlotte forms a hypothesis, makes a second hypothesis, and conducts clinical trials.
 Turns out she is on the right track… the carrots are infected.
-Not only is the scientific method demonstrated, this book is full of rich vocabulary words and sends the message that you don’t have to be oldest, biggest, or be the smartest to make a difference
+Not only is the scientific method demonstrated, but this picture book is also full of rich vocabulary words and sends the message that you don’t have to be oldest, biggest, or be the smartest to make a difference

 The Scientific Method in Chapter Books